Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Introduction

 \subsection{Current Progress in Surging-Turbine Aerodynamics}

 Previous studies have generally considered surge motions typical of wave-driven FOWTs,\cite{gueydon_discussion_2020} which are of increasing relevance as the emerging offshore-wind sector continues to expand.
 The majority of attention regarding turbine aerodynamics has been focused on time-averaged quantities.
 Using a model FOWT in a wind tunnel and wave tank, \citeauthor{farrugia_investigating_2014}\cite{farrugia_investigating_2014} found that the time-averaged coefficient of power, $\overline{C_p}$, increased above the steady case by 1\% when oscillations in the turbine were present.
 A similar increase in $\overline{C_p}$ by 1\% was observed in wind-tunnel experiments by \citeauthor{khosravi_experimental_2015}\cite{khosravi_experimental_2015} and free-vortex wake simulations by \citeauthor{shen_study_2018}\cite{shen_study_2018}. \citeauthor{farrugia_study_2016}\cite{farrugia_study_2016} showed using free-vortex wake simulations that $\overline{C_p}$ increased with surge frequency at tip-speed ratios above the rated value by up to 13.7\%, but decreased with surge frequency at tip-speed ratios below the rated value.
 Independent simulations by \citeauthor{wen_influences_2017}\cite{wen_influences_2017} yielded similar results. \citeauthor{johlas_floating_2021}\cite{johlas_floating_2021} suggested that the increases in average power with surge velocity can be described by a simple quasi-steady model, where the term ``quasi-steady'' refers to effects for which successive instances in time can be considered as being in independent states of local equilibrium.
 Since the model is derived from the cubic dependence of power on the incident inflow velocity at the rotor, the relative power gains over the steady value of $C_p$ from surge motions in the upwind direction outweigh the relative losses from surge motions in the downwind direction.
-However, they recognized that their model does not quantitatively capture the magnitudes of the power gains observed in their simulations.
-A quantitatively accurate explanation for the observed increases in $\overline{C_p}$ thus remains elusive.
+Their model agrees well with the time-averaged power results from their numerical simulations of a surging turbine, but the validity of the model has not yet been evaluated over a wide range of surge velocities and operating conditions.
+A fully characterized, quantitatively accurate explanation for the observed increases in $\overline{C_p}$ thus remains elusive.